-When conducting an exit,10 the Manager shall, in good faith and consistent with its fiduciary concerns, consider the effect which the timing, structure, and process of its exit will have on the sustainability of the impact.
+When conducting an exit10, the Manager shall, in good faith and consistent with its fiduciary concerns, consider the effect which the timing, structure, and process of its exit will have on the sustainability of the impact.

-- Phatisa's IMM is designed to embed impact-enhancing activities within the normal operations of the business: inclusive business or shared value.
-As such, when we exit, these activities continue beyond our management of them as they are designed to deliver value both to the business as well as to targeted beneficiaries. - For example, at Meridian a fertiliser blender in Malawi in collaboration with AAF's Technical Assistance Facility, we set up the Farm Services Unit (FSU) which deploys agronomists to smallholder farmers and trains them on the correct timing and application of bespoke fertiliser blends depending on the crop.
-The FSU is now fully integrated into Meridian and helps drive revenue for the business as the activities result in brand loyalty from the smallholders.
+- Phatisa's IMM is designed to embed impact-enhancing activities within the normal operations of the business as well as through our technical assistance facility.
+As such, when we exit, these activities continue beyond our management of them as they are designed to deliver value both to the business as well as to targeted beneficiaries. - We aim to ensure ESG and impact is embedded in the companies' culture and through portfolio company buy-in from senior management.
+We achieve this by building additional capacity and competency, through hiring ESG resources, ensuring effective management systems are in place, as well as embedding the correct reporting and monitoring processes within the respective companies. - At the time of exit and in line with our ESMS, we address any ESG issues that require urgent attention prior to disposal.
+We ensure the readiness of the company to withstand scrutiny by a potential new investor related to ESG and impact, and in the exit documentation highlight key ESG and impact achievements and resources. - For example, at Meridian a fertiliser blender in Malawi in collaboration with AAF's Technical Assistance Facility, we set up the Farm Services Unit (FSU) which deploys agronomists to smallholder farmers and trains them on the correct timing and application of bespoke fertiliser blends depending on their crop.
+The FSU is now fully integrated into Meridian and helps drive revenue for the business as the activities result in brand loyalty from the smallholder clients.
 Demonstration plots show that yields increase between 18% to 30% as a result of these activities which, in turn, results in increased incomes and therefore improved quality of life indicators for smallholder farmers.

-8 Actions could include active engagement with the investee; early divestment; adjusting indicators/expectations due to significant, unforeseen, and changing circumstances; or other appropriate measures to improve the portfolio's expected impact performance.
+7 Actions could include active engagement with the investee; early divestment; adjusting indicators/expectations due to significant, unforeseen, and changing circumstances; or other appropriate measures to improve the portfolio's expected impact performance.

-9 Outcomes are the short-term and medium-term effects of an investment's outputs, while the outputs are the products, capital goods, and services resulting from the investment.
+8 Outcomes are the short-term and medium-term effects of an investment's outputs, while the outputs are the products, capital goods, and services resulting from the investment.
 Adopted from OECD-DAC (www.oecd.org/dac).
 10 This may include debt, equity, or bond sales, and excludes self-liquidating or maturing instruments.